Rokutann/nalist.el/README.md

 ### nalist-nalist-p `(obj)`

-Return t if OBJ is alist, otherwise nil.
+Return t if OBJ is an alist, otherwise nil.

 ```lisp
 (nalist-nalist-p nil) ;; => t